gaelkt/Self-driving-cars/README.md

 # Self-driving-cars
-This repository contains research paper on self driving cars
+This repository contains a list of machine learning techniques for self driving cars

+Lane Line Detection

+Geo-Localization